Oxiang/50.039-Deep-Learning/README.md

 | 10     | 0.0001        | 0.1             | 0            | Adam      | 0.7734        |
 | 10     | 0.0001        | 0.001           | 0            | Adam      | 0.7623        |

 From the table, we can see that there are hardly noticeable change in the accuracy.
-This could due to the low epoch count that makes the difference inconsequential.
+This could due to the low epoch count that makes the implementation of scheduler inconsequential.
 As such, we will not be using scheduler for the final model.

 ## 5.4 Model parameters

-In our final model, we will be using the experimented numbers as initial direction and proceed with **further fine-tuning** on the model.
+After fine-tuning to an even greater extend on top of our initial experiments, we have decided to pick the following parameters.

 **Layer 0**

 - Number of Epochs: 5
 - Learning Rate: 0.0001
-- Weight Decay: 0.0005
+- Weight Decay: 0.00001
 - Optimizer: AdamW
 - Learning Rate Scheduler: None